L'hymne: Charts

-English-language version
+English version

-The French-language La guerre des tuques 3D film was released in Quebec on 13 November 2015, and the English-language version, titled Snowtime!, was released in the rest of Canada and the United States in February 2016.
-The English-language version of "L'hymne" (French-language duet between Dion and Pellerin), titled "Hymn," features Dion vocals only.
-The soundtrack to Snowtime! was released digitally on 12 February 2016 and on CD on 19 February 2016.
-"Hymn" was chosen as the first single and the music video to this version premiered on 5 February 2016.
-In the United Kingdom, the film was titled Cleo.
+La guerre des tuques 3D was released in Quebec on 13 November 2015, followed by the English-language version, Snowtime!, which opened in Canada and the United States in February 2016.
+The English version of "L'hymne", titled "Hymn", is performed solely by Dion.
+The Snowtime! soundtrack was released digitally on 12 February 2016 and on CD on 19 February 2016.
+"Hymn" was issued as the first promotional single, and its music video premiered on 5 February 2016.
+In the United Kingdom, the film was released under the title Cleo.